 Scabies spreads very easily, so your child must stay at home until treatment is completed.

-Prevention of scabies
+Preventing the spread of scabies

 You can’t prevent an initial infection of scabies, but you can stop scabies from spreading through your family.

-Treat all family members at the same time, even if only one child is affected.
+Treat all family members with the lotion or cream at the same time, even if only one child is affected.

-It’s best to keep your child home from child care, kindergarten or school until she’s finished two treatments.
+It’s best to keep your child home from child care, kindergarten or school until they’ve finished two treatments.
 But ask the school or child care centre how long they’d prefer scabies-affected children to stay away, because this can vary from place to place.